After moving from starter to reliever last year, Kendall Graveman steps up as leader in Mariners bullpen

-Kendall Graveman was never asked to assume this position, nor did he have some Machiavellian motive to take it over in some sort of a clubhouse coup.
+Kendall Graveman was never asked to assume this position, nor did he have some Machiavellian plan to take it over in some sort of a clubhouse coup.

-Given his accommodating and amenable personality, his intensity and commitment to preparation and performance and his passion for being a part of a team, perhaps it was always going to happen regardless of his relative inexperience in a relief role.
+Given his accommodating personality, his commitment to preparation and his passion for being a part of a team, perhaps it was going to happen regardless of his inexperience in a relief role.

-But after just 15 appearances into his tenure as a reliever for the Mariners — nine in 2020 and six thus far this season — Graveman has become the unquestioned leader of a bullpen that has already vastly exceeded the minimal expectations held for the largely unknown and inexperienced unit.
+But after just 15 appearances into his tenure as a reliever for the Mariners — nine in 2020 and six thus far this season — Graveman has become the unquestioned leader of a bullpen that has vastly exceeded the minimal expectations held for the largely unknown and inexperienced unit.

-“He does have leadership ability, there’s no question about it,” manager Scott Servais said.
+“He does have leadership ability, there’s no question about it,” Mariners manager Scott Servais said.
 “Quite frankly, it’s one of the reasons we re-signed him.
 We didn’t really know.
 He didn’t have a obviously huge track record or body of work to say, ‘Oh yeah, this guy’s gonna be a good reliever for you for the next three, four years.’
 We didn’t have that.
 But what we did know was that we knew the person.
 And we were all in on Kendall Graveman.”

-If you are looking for a major reason for Seattle’s surprising 11-6 record to start the season, you should start with a bullpen that is ranked near the top of MLB in multiple categories.
+If you are looking for a major reason for the Mariners’ surprising 11-6 record to start the season, you should start with a bullpen that is ranked near the top of MLB in multiple categories.

 “The bullpen has absolutely been the key to the kind of the run we’ve had here early in the season,” Servais said.
 “They are kind of the unsung heroes.”

-The unit is in the midst of a streak of 19 1/3 scoreless innings pitched and hasn’t allowed an earned run in 24 consecutive innings.
+The unit is in the midst of a streak of 19 1/3 scoreless innings and hasn’t allowed an earned run in 24 consecutive innings.
 Coming into Wednesday, it ranked first in MLB with lowest batting average (.176) and slugging percentage (.285) allowed, fourth lowest ERA (2.69), third most saves (7) and second fewest homers allowed (5).
 Perhaps the biggest issue is a low 1.97 strikeout to walk ratio.
 The Mariners have struck out 57 batters and walked 29.

 The five come-from-behind wins?
 The bullpen has to keep the deficit within reach to allow a comeback.